 However, the canonical orbits along with the real traces do not give the complete set of invariants that classify the pairs.
 To complete the classification, we have generalized the main idea of `projective points' used in \cite{gk1}.
 This associates certain spatial invariants to the semisimple pairs and is a crucial ingredient in the classification.
 Let $T$ be a semisimple element in $\Sp(n,1)$.
-Let $\lambda \in \H-\R$ be a chosen eigenvalue representative in the similarity class of eigenvalues $[\lambda]$ of $T$ with multiplicity $m$, $m \leq n$.
-Then the eigenspace of $[\lambda]$ decomposes into space of complex $m$-dimensional subspaces of $\H^m$, that may be identified with the complex Grassmannian manifold $G_{m, 2m}$.
+Let $\lambda \in \H \setminus\R$ be a chosen eigenvalue representative in the similarity class of eigenvalues $[\lambda]$ of $T$ with multiplicity $m$, $m \leq n$, that is, the eigenspace of $[\lambda]$ can be identified with $\H^m$.
+The $[\lambda]$-eigenspace decomposes into a space of the complex $m$-dimensional subspaces of $\H^m$, that may be identified with the complex Grassmannian manifold $G_{m, 2m}$.
 We call it the \emph{eigenvalue Grassmannian} of $T$ corresponding to the eigenvalue class $[\lambda]$.
 Each point on this Grassmannian corresponds to an `eigenset' of $[\lambda]$.

 With these notions, the main result of this paper is the following.